sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

 8. Traffic Light with Pedestrian Button
 ===============================================

-Welcome to the next phase of our Arduino journey—4.2 Traffic Light with Pedestrian Button.
+Welcome to the next phase of our Arduino journey.
 In the previous lesson, we built a foundational traffic light system, a staple of our roads, controlling the flow with red, yellow, and green lights.
 Now, we're adding a layer of interaction that reflects real-world complexities: a pedestrian button.
 This feature introduces a human element to our electronic crossroads, allowing for a dynamic interplay between the walkways and roadways at our busy intersections.

+In this lesson, you will learn to:

+* Understand how button work and their role in circuits.
+* Learn to use ``digitalRead()`` to detect pin input levels.
+* Implement ``if`` statements to create conditional behaviors in traffic light systems.

 As we delve into this project, we'll explore not just the technical setup but also the logic and programming that make such systems both possible and efficient in managing pedestrian and vehicle traffic.

 Building the Circuit
 -----------------------------